dgaydukov/cert-aws/files/sa.md

 ###### Docker and Kubernetes
 Docker - is a tool to quickly create and manage containers (like create/stop/start/destroy).
 But if you have many containers and they all should interact with each other you need some system to manage all of this.
 Kubernetes - is a tool to manage a group of containers.
 On container level kuber can use docker or any other container tool.
+Deployed kubernetes environment - called cluster and consists of 2 parts
+* control plane - components that control cluster + cluster's state & configuration
+* compute machines - nodes where pods are running

 ###### Pure Serverless